aunmesh/HomePage/content/post/Monty-Hall.md

 ### A Bayesian Reasoning

+**[Reasonings given will be best followed by using a pen and a notebook]**<br>

 One realises, if they look at the problem carefully, is that the probability of door 1 having a car hasn't changed.
 Before revelation proability that door 1 has Car was 1/3.
 Post revelation the probability still remains 1/3.
 <br>( This is because pre revelation, door 1 could either have a car, or 1st goat or 2nd goat.
-Hence 1/3 probability .Post revelation we have seen that configuration **C G** has 1/3 probability and configuration **G C** has 2/3 probability.
-So, post revelation, probability of door 1 having a car is same as the probability of **C G** configuration, or 1/3).
+Hence 1/3 probability .Post revelation we have seen that configuration **C G G** has 1/3 probability and configuration **G C G** has 2/3 probability.
+So, post revelation, probability of door 1 having a car is same as the probability of **C G G** configuration, or 1/3).

 This is remarkable.
-Let's see why this happens.
+We will see why this happens, as we argue that we should switch.

-<br>When I chose door 1, I had placed my belief on *config 1*.
+When I chose door 1, I had placed my belief on *config 1*.
 So, when Monty opened door 3 and showed me a goat, should I be surprised?
-If I should be surprised, by how much should I be surprised?
+If I should be surprised, then by how much should I be surprised?
 Since I chose *config 1*, I hoped the Car to be in the first door and goats behind the other 2 doors.
-Thus, if I assume *config 1* to be the case, I shouldn't be surprised at all that the goat is behind door 3.
-However, I should be surprised.
+Thus, if I assume *config 1* to be the case, I shouldn't be surprised at all that the goat is behind door 3.<br> However, I **should be surprised**.
 This is not because of the goats or cars, but because of what Monty did.
 Monty revealed door 3, rather than door 2.
-Why?
-How probable is this.
-It's probability is 1/2.
-Monty revealing door 3 should surprise us even if we assume *config 1* to be true.
+Why?  <br>How probable is this(Monty revealing door 2 rather than door 3).
+It's probability is 1/2 (if we assume *config 1* to be true).

-<br>Let's revisit Baye's rule:<br>
+Now, Let's revisit Bayes rule:<br>

 P(B|A) = A(A|B)P(B)/P(A)
 <br>or in our case <br>